kianryan/kianryan.github.io/_posts/2012-04-05-appslib-rather-rude.md

 > The AppsLib Team
-Back in 2009, this wasn&#8217;t a problem, so I let it lie.
+Back in 2009, this wasn’t a problem, so I let it lie.
 Fast forward to 2012, and I receive the following e-mail:

 > Hello Android app developer,
 >